Witiko/doctoral-thesis/main.md

 of our system in detail.

  [^38]: See Section \vref{sec:dense-retrieval-in-inverted-indices-accuracy} for
-        a discussion about the development and the accuracy of our system.
+        a discussion on the development and accuracy of our system.

  /figures/scaletext-speed.tex